Other information

 Credit risks

-Determination of the value adjustment | Expected failure rates | Gross book value | Value adjustment IFRS 9 | |||
+Determination of the value adjustment 2024 | Expected failure rates | Gross book value | Value adjustment IFRS 9 on a protfolio basis | |||

-in KEUR | ||||||
+(in KEUR) | ||||||

 Not due | 0.002 | 28,664 | 61 | |||